ruslandoga/pitch2/README.md

 Targeted Industries: Transportation and Logistics industry, Digital Industry
 Startup Stage: Idea
 4. Business or activity plan in Thailand
 Our objective is to enhance the availability and accuracy of public transport information in Thailand by adopting modern standards like GTFS and GTFS-RT, as implemented in Japan, Taiwan, and Singapore.
 We will initially focus on the BTS and MRT systems and then extend these improvements to the entire Thai public transport network.
-We plan to collaborate with Thai government agencies to integrate this system with all widely-used mapping applications, including Google Maps, Apple Maps, and OpenStreetMap.
+We plan to collaborate with Thai government agencies to integrate this system with Google Maps.
 This integration will improve travel convenience and efficiency for tourists and residents, reinforcing Thailand's position as a leader in tourism and urban planning.
 5. Business or products or services description
 We provide platforms to enhance public transport information in Thailand:
 GTFS Data Management Platform: